octacian/microexpansion/doc/README.md

 ### `modules.md`
 Non-API portions of MicroExpansion are loaded as modules to allow them to be easily enabled or disabled.
 This documents the API for loading, configuring, and interacting with modules.

+### `api.lua`
+This section documents the "core" API that is always loaded before any modules (`api.lua`).
+This API is mostly made up of functions to make registering items, nodes, and recipes quicker and more intuitive.